DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/proposal.md

 ## 4. Exploratory Data Analysis (EDA)

+In an effort to fully understand the dataset and prepare for model training, Exploratory Data Analysis (EDA) was conducted. **Add in quote about the importance of EDA**.
+EDA serves as a crucial bridge between data collection and the predictive modeling process.
+Through this analysis, we are able to gain insights into data variability and relationships, enabling informed decisions on methods and model choices.
+This project takes a multifaceted approach to EDA, including the use of Plotly Visualizations, Pandas Profiling, Pandas, and an EDA Application built using Streamlit.

+**Preliminary Exploration with Pandas**

+**Plotly Visualizations**

+**Pandas Profiling**

+**Streamlit EDA Application**

 - Perform data exploration using Jupyter Notebook
 - You would focus on the target variable and the selected features and drop all other columns.
 - produce summary statistics of key variables